SEMICeu/documentation/README.md

 Here, the toolchain will release editors from manually building the artefacts by exploiting software building tools.
 As a consequence, editors must familiarise themselves with the software development mindset.

-Using the toolchain for editing data specifications requires editors to have insight in
+Using the toolchain for editing data specifications requires editors to have a number of insights.
+To provide such insights and introduce *editors* (but also *developers*) to foundational aspects of the *editorial flow* and how it is supported by the *toolchain*, the following pages have been developed:

-   - the interplay between the GitHub repositories (see the chapter on the [Editorial flow](./editorial_flow.md))
+   - [Editorial flow](./editorial_flow.md) - illustrating the interplay between the GitHub repositories
-   - what data specifications are, and what information are they built of (see the chapter on the [Data specifications](./datamodel.md))
+   - [Data specifications](./datamodel.md) - describing what data specifications are, and what information are they built of
-   - what persistent unique identifiers (PURIs) are, and how their use is supported by SEMIC (see the chapter on [Persistent identifiers](./puri.md))
+   - [Persistent identifiers](./puri.md) - describing what persistent unique identifiers (PURIs) are, and how their use is supported by SEMIC
-   - the deployed tooling for the generation of artefacts (see the chapter on the [Toolchain](./toolchain.md))
+   - [Toolchain](./toolchain.md) - presenting the deployed tool for the generation of artefacts

-The purpose of these chapters is  to introduce *editors*, but also *developers*, to foundational aspects of the *editorial flow* and how it is supported by the *toolchain*.

-Note that the documentation is not a reflection on design decisions.
-Only those are included that are helpful to improve the understanding of how the tools and processes work.
+Note that the documentation is not a reflection on design decisions, but rather a helpful support to improve the understanding of how the tools and processes work.
 The documentation provides merely a description of the current state of affairs, with references to further information, when it might be necessary for a given task.

 As a result, the documentation may raise valuable (design) questions without an answer provided here.
 For instance, UML data modeling guidelines are not part of this documentation, despite this being a valuable knowledge for an editor.
 However, in the future, such aspects might be included also in this documentation.

 The chapters are written with the assumption that the reader has at least a basic knowledge on the Semantic Web, UML modeling, GitHub and software development.
 Despite the efforts to make the text understandable for readers with diverse backgrounds, readers might encounter parts using unfamiliar terminology or approaches.